YourLocalMoon1/UKP/README.md

   * 3. Wait until the installing finishes, and you're done!
 - Open your terminal, and type the following command: `cd {YOUR DIRECTORY HERE}`
 - Copy & paste the command in there: `git clone https://github.com/YourLocalMoon1/UKP.git`.

+### 2'nd way

+- 1. Go to the GitHub page of the project (come on, you're already on it)
+- 2. Click on the green "<> Code" button
+- 3. Click on the "Download Zip" button
+- 4. If you have Windows 10, simply open and extract it.
+If you don't, install [7-Zip](https://www.7-zip.org/) or [WinRAR](https://www.win-rar.com/), and then extract it using one of these tools.
+- 5. Move the extracted folder anywhere you want, and TADA!
+You're done.

 **Please know that it will create another folder, so if you want to download it into your desktop. just change your directory to Desktop, and it will create a folder in there.**